 So what’s all the fuss about Colette?
-Apparently, “Balenciaga” takes over the store this summer with a unique art installation, including limited edition pieces in the men’s and women’s collections, exclusively for Colette.
+Apparently, Balenciaga will take over the store this summer with a unique art installation, including limited edition pieces in the men’s and women’s collections, exclusively for Colette.
 I ventured inside, not knowing what to expect.
-Clearly, I wasn’t the only one to hear about this collaboration.
-A lot of cool T’s, sneakers and hats,(my son is cringing at my lack of description); to be honest, I wasn’t sure what to make of it, perhaps lost on me?
+I wasn’t the only one to hear about this collaboration.
+There were a lot of cool T’s, sneakers and hats (I know my son is cringing at my lack of description); honestly, I wasn’t sure what to make of it, perhaps lost on me?
 I’ll need him to walk me through it when he arrives.

-I’ve been a Chanel girl for more than 30 years (I purchased my first bottle of Cristalle in Cannes 1985).
+I’ve been a Chanel girl for over 30 years (purchasing my first bottle of Cristalle in 1985 in Cannes).
 Can I cheat on Chanel with Dior?
 Is this possible?
-Sakura is an extraordinary fragrance and only available in this Paris location.
+Sakura is an extraordinary fragrance and is only available in this Paris location.
 I love it when it doesn’t hit the masses, it deserves to be unique, and it will definitely be on my shopping list before I head home.
 I didn’t even ask how much, but I’m sure it’s in the budget!

-L’avant Comptoir” it is!
-It’s in a great location, on the fringe of St Germain, and less formal than its big sister “La Comptoir”.
-I was pleasantly surprised, delicious French-style tapas, definitely nothing ordinary about this place.
+L’avant Comptoir it is!
+It’s in a great location, on the fringe of St Germain, and less formal than its big sister, La Comptoir.
+I was pleasantly surprised by the delicious French-style tapas.—definitely nothing ordinary about this place.
 With fun illustrations of each menu item hanging from the ceiling, you better have your glasses on, but no worries, the friendly staff are super helpful with excellent recommendations.
-By the way, this is standing room only, and wine is the only beverage of choice, which is fine by me!
+By the way, this is a standing-room-only, and wine is the only beverage of choice, which is fine by me!